yeap-finance/yeaptor/README.md

 # Yeaptor

-Yeaptor provides a small CLI and a Move package that make deterministic, admin‑gated deployments of Move code to Aptos resource accounts straightforward and repeatable.
+Yeaptor provides a small CLI and a Move package that make deterministic, admin‑gated deployments of Move code to Aptos resource ("package") accounts straightforward and repeatable.

 Core focus in this repository:
 - crates/yeaptor — a CLI that turns a declarative `yeaptor.toml` plan into ready‑to‑run Aptos entry‑function JSON payloads.
-- packages/resource-account-code-deployment — a Move module that deploys/upgrades packages to resource accounts derived from (publisher, seed), with admin control and optional freeze.
+- packages/resource-account-code-deployment — a Move module that deploys/upgrades packages to package accounts derived from (publisher, seed), with admin control and optional freeze.

 ## Highlights
-- Deterministic resource account addresses from (publisher, seed)
+- Deterministic package account addresses from (publisher, seed) with domain‑separated seeds
-- One‑shot or batch publish/upgrade via entry functions
+- One‑shot publish/upgrade via entry functions
 - Admin‑gated operations using aptos_extensions::manageable
 - Optional freeze to lock code and revoke management
 - Simple, declarative CLI workflow that outputs JSON payloads for `aptos move run`